MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-studio.md

 The canvas shows the currently selected screen from the authoring menu.

 Use inline actions when you're editing a canvas app.
-For mor information, see [Use inline actions in Power Apps Stuido](inline-actions.md).
+For more information, see [Use inline actions in Power Apps Stuido](inline-actions.md).

 ## 8 – Properties pane